-- Ambient effects like pressure reduction due to cooling, fluid expansion effect, possibility of moisture condensation and build up of ice due to atmospheric icing, low ambient temperature etc.
+- Ambient effects like pressure reduction due to cooling, fluid expansion effect, the possibility of moisture condensation, and build-up of ice due to atmospheric icing, low ambient temperature, etc.

 - Thermal expansion and contraction effects due to resistance from free displacement or due to thermal gradients (thermal bowing effect) etc.

 - Movement of pipe supports or connected equipments etc.

 3. How to calculate the allowable stress for a carbon steel pipe?